OmniMCP-AI/field-template-mcp/requirement.md

 # requirement
 use /Users/dengwei/work/ai/omni/DataTable-MCP
-for generate a mcp template
+for generate a AI Field Template

 use fastmcp
 with dockerfile , readme, .gitignore(python), .env